7 User Identity Alternatives to 3rd-Party Cookies

 Elimination of ad IDs spells doom for publishers who do not have data management capabilities in place.
 The eCPM of inventory without data will be 2-3 times lower, and advertisers’ budgets may be re-allocated to walled gardens and platforms that collect user data.

 The industry has a year to decide on the sustainable alternative to advertising IDs or otherwise risking losing touch with their user base.
-Let’s review solutions that can help advertisers and publishers resolve the critical issues of targeting and establishing user identity.
+Let’s review alternatives to third-party cookies that can help advertisers and publishers resolve the critical issues of targeting and establishing user identity.

 The universal ID is a common identifier used by different platforms on top of other IDs.
 It can significantly expand the reach of the ad campaigns.
 Its technological objective is to identify users similar to 3P cookies but using hashed identifiers in line with data privacy regulations.
 This identifier is also cross-channel and cross-platform, which makes it more advanced than cookies that can only identify users on the web.